 Systems Thinking in Infrastructure: Evolution of systems thinking; Systems methodologies; Systems thinking in the UK – examples; Analyses of interdependencies and cascading failures

 Climate Change Resilience and Adaptation: Adaptation vs mitigation; Climate changes risks and impacts on infrastructure sectors; Extreme weather management

 Addressing resilience through Standards: Benefits of using standards; ISO 14090; Building organisational resilience

 This module is within the threads of Sustainability and Health and Safety Risk Management.

 |Assessment type||Unit of assessment||Weighting|

-- The coursework tests the students in their understanding of the interdependencies across and between infrastructure sectors and the ability to propose ways of increasing resilience and mitigating risks; the coursework also assesses the ability of the students to review and critical appraise literature, organise a report and effectively communicate key information (Learning outcome 001, 002, 003, 005).
+- their understanding of the interdependencies across and between infrastructure sectors and the ability to propose ways of increasing resilience and mitigating risks; the coursework also assesses the ability of the students to review and critical appraise literature, think in an adaptive way, efficiently organise a report and communicate key information

 - Introduce the terminology and definitions required for systems modelling of infrastructures and the assessment of their resilience.